Prospertech-github/100-days-of-code/log.md

 ### Todays's Progress: Completed the Basic HTML AND HTML5 topics on FreeCodeCamp and started the Basic of CSS tutorials
 ### Thoughts: Its interesting doing this challenge as it keeps you on your toes not to miss a day.

+## Day 3: January 8, 2021

+### Todays's Progress: Completed the Basic of CSS tutorials
+### Thoughts: It was a very long bridge to climb as I started the section today and finished it today.